-In mid-January 2015, Google released the Gmail Sponsored Promotions (GSP) to all U.S advertisers.
+In mid-January 2015, Google released the Gmail Sponsored Promotions (GSP) or Gmail ads to all U.S advertisers.
 GSP is a new type of ad format that shows up in Gmail, encouraging users to respond to a specific call to action.
 This channel was predicted to be very effective, however Google chose not to announce its release.

 Flash-forward to today and GSP has captured the interest of the digital marketing community, and has begun rolling out GSP to the Middle East.
 Marketers are starting to see direct response results from their GSP campaigns and this tool is looking to become an important part of an advanced targeting campaign.
 This blog looks at the best practices for using GSP to ensure you have a successful and creative campaign.